 The Melange of his predecessors

-Having idols such as 50s Rock-and-roll Stars, Eddie Cochran, Elvis, going through the mod and teddy boy and hippy experiments enabled his sound to blend that eerie nostalgia with something of the new frontiers that the 1970s bought.
+Having idols such as 50s Rock-and-roll Stars, Eddie Cochran, and Elvis, going through the mod and teddy boy and hippy experiments enabled his sound to blend that eerie nostalgia with something of the new frontiers that the 1970s bought.
 Perhaps the song lyrics “But you won’t fool the children of the revolution.”
-Sums up the fact that people were looking for something deeper more spiritual but with a vibrant punchiness, and laid back coolness.
+Sums up the fact that people were looking for something deeper more spiritual but with a vibrant punchiness, and laid-back coolness.
 A culmination of the sounds of the decades before and yet still being able to call it their unique time.
 The 1970’s no matter what part of it you look at definitely was a magical revolving door that transformed the 60s to the 80s.

 “Children of the Revolution”

-Bolan’s fashion and Dressing to Impress
+Bolan’s Fashion and Dressing to Impress

 Fashions were changing and stars of the day dressed the part.
 Bolan became more aware of having to look and dress the part to gain social mobility, he had frequented the west end on the bus 73 route that went door to door from the home where he grew up, facing Stoke Newington Common.
 His mother worked in Soho at Berwick Market.
-His obsession with fashion being seen.
+His obsession with fashion is seen.

-Near Soho, Old Compton Street was the famous 2i’s coffee shop which was a launch pad for new artists of the day, where they could be talent spotted.
+Near Soho, Old Compton Street was the famous 2i’s coffee shop which was a launchpad for new artists of the day, where they could be talent-spotted.
 Cliff Richard and many other household names went through this place.
-Bolan visited it, it is now called Poppies fish and chips.
+Bolan visited it, it is now called Poppies Fish and Chips.
 Soho was a hive of activity.